-The fastest growing data set in oil and gas is time-series data that is typically loaded into a SCADA system from IoT devices and sensors in the oilfield.
-SCADA data is a key asset oil and gas companies use to drive digital transformation initiatives, such as advanced prescriptive and predictive analytics via machine learning (ML) solutions.
+The fastest growing data set in the energy industry is time-series data that is typically loaded into a SCADA system from IoT devices and sensors in the field.
+SCADA data is a key asset energy companies use to drive digital transformation initiatives, such as advanced prescriptive and predictive analytics via machine learning (ML) solutions.

-The challenge for many operators lies in capturing and retain these large data sets for use by data consumers in today’s oil and gas.
+The challenge lies in capturing and retain these large data sets for use by data consumers in today’s energy companies.
 In the new reality of IoT, ML, and AI solutions, where data is utilized through multiple reporting and analytics tools, data consumers prefer to utilize data in historians with other analytical solutions (e.g., Spotfire).

 Current Approach to SCADA Data for Analytics